SovereignCloudStack/k8s-observability/README.md

 _The monitoring stack employed for observing the KaaS layer and infrastructure services is designed to serve as an **SCS product** in the future versions, once it attains sufficient stability.
-This is because the monitoring focuses on elements like Kubernetes clusters and infrastructure services, utilizing Kubernetes API and protocols such as HTTP(S), TCP, ICMP, etc., which are aspects CSPs are unlikely to alter._

 TODO: insert a high leve; arch. diagram here